David L. Reed

 Verity is responsible for the day-to-day operations of the Mammal Collection.
 If you have questions about our holdings, would like to request a loan, or need access to the collection, she is the one to contact.
 Visit her website for more information on her research interests.
 For more information about the Mammal Collection, please go here.

-Hannah works in the museum’s dermestid beetle colony and cleans and prepares mammal, bird, and reptile skeletons for deposition into the collections as well as does bird skin prep for Ornithology.
-When not working at the museum, she does amateur scientific illustration work, collects insects, and hikes.
+Hannah works with the museum’s dermestid beetle colony and cleans and prepares mammal, bird, and reptile skeletons for deposition into the collections.
+When not working at the museum, she does amateur scientific illustration work, collects insects, and is learning taxidermy.